 Imagine being a teenager.
 Now imagine your parents have failed you.
-The main people you are suppose to be able to trust in life have proven untrustworthy, and the only way you can keep from being hurt again is to stop trusting.
+The main people you are supposed to be able to trust in life have proven untrustworthy, and the only way you can keep from being hurt again is to stop trusting.

 Foster children are required to see a counselor.
-For some foster children the counselor changes every time the foster home does.
+For many foster children, the counselor changes every time the foster home does.
 So what's the point in listening to them?

-NO ONE should have to go through these things without someone.
+No one should have to go through these things without someone.
 Be that someone!

-9. You may finally be their last stop in foster care.
+9. You may (finally!) be their last stop in foster care.

 Because when it comes down to it, isn't that all that matters?
 Don't all people deserve to feel loved no matter what?

 Foster a teen!
 When you do, don’t expect them to be perfect.
-Don’t expect them to call you "mom" and "dad".
+Don’t expect them to call you "mom" and "dad."
 Don’t expect them to listen to every word you say.
 Expect them to have imperfections.
 Do your part to help them become the best adult they can be!

-- Becoming a Foster Carer - 5 Top Questions to Ask Yourself
+- Becoming a Foster Carer: 5 Top Questions to Ask Yourself

 Becoming a foster carer is entering the great unknown.
 Here a foster mother gives 5 top questions to ask yourself before becoming a foster carer.